duereg/codetype/src/documents/posts/20120905-javascript-strings-using-array-accessor-to-set-characters.html.md

 layout: post
 ```

-# Javascript Strings - Using Array Accessor '[]' to set characters

 I've been learning quite a bit about JavaScript in writing algorithms from [Cracking the Coding Interview](http://www.amazon.com/gp/product/098478280X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=098478280X&linkCode=as2&tag=aplfopoex-20).
 I learned something new about strings in JavaScript and how they can be accessed.
 From [MDN](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String#Distinction_between_string_primitives_and_String_objects):

 > Character access There are two ways to access an individual character in a string.
 The first is the charAt method: